xy-241/CS-Notes/content/cp/data_structure/LRU.md

 ---
 - The idea here is to use a [[Hash Map]] to keep a mapping between the key and the value.
 And we use a [[Linked List#Double Linked List]] to keep track the least recently used key-value pair and most recently used key-value pair in constant time
 - The value in the hash map is mapped to a node inside the double linked list, so we are able to locate the least recently used key-value pair in linear time
 - We also make use of [[Linked List#Virtual Node]] to make the linked list operations easy to manage.
-Refer to [[Linked List#Tips|Linked List Tips]] to help with the solution implementation

 ## Space & Time Analysis